-- 1. The corner can be lifted when a coin or a "- " shaped driver is inserted into the dent part 1 and twisted downward.With 1 lifted, twist a coin or a "-" shaped driver at the positions 2 and 3. - 2.
-After disconnecting the fixing nails (3 positions), slide the corner in the arrow direction (4) and remove the receiver kit.
+- 1. The corner position of the receiver kit can be lifted when a coin or a "- " shaped driver is inserted into the dent part 1 and twisted downward.With 1 lifted, twist a coin or a "-" shaped driver at the positions 2 and 3, the whole receiver kit can be lifted. - 2.
+After disconnecting the fixing nails (3 positions), slide the receiver kit in the arrow direction 4 and remove the receiver kit.